-Angola country profile - BBC News
+Angola country profile

 1483 - Portuguese arrive.

-17th and 18th centuries - Angola becomes a major Portuguese trading arena for slaves.
-Between 1580 and 1680 a million plus are shipped to Brazil.
+16th-18th Centuries - Angola becomes a major Portuguese trading area for slaves.
+Between 1580 and 1680, more than one million people are enslaved and shipped to Brazil.

 1950s-1961 - Nationalist movement develops, guerrilla war begins.

+1961 - Forced labour abolished after revolts on coffee plantations leave 50,000 dead.
+The fight for independence is bolstered.

-1974 - Revolution in Portugal, colonial empire collapses.
+1974 - Revolution in Portugal, its colonial empire collapses.

 1975 - Portuguese withdraw from Angola without formally handing power to any movement.
 MPLA is in control of Luanda and declares itself government of independent Angola.
 Unita and FNLA set up a rival government in Huambo.

-1979 - Jose Eduardo dos Santos becomes country's leader.
+1979 - MPLA leader Agostinho Neto dies.
+Jose Eduardo dos Santos takes over as president.
+He steps down 38 years later.

-1987 - South African forces enter southeast Angola to thwart MPLA and Cuban offensive against Unita.
-They withdrew the next year.
+1987 - South African forces enter Angola to support Unita.

+1988 - South Africa agrees to Namibian independence in exchange for removal of Cuban troops from Angola.

 1991 - Government, Unita sign peace accord in Lisbon.